Gressy2113/TRPV6-MG/README.md

 ## WTMetaD protocol and postprocessing

 * The same input and output files as for PS systems are provided for AS-system (folders ` MDRUN/` and ` STATE_PDB/`)
-* All postprocessing steps including reweighting procedure and obtaining images for the article was provided using jupyter notebook   `AS-systems-postprocessing.ipynb `
+* All postprocessing steps including reweighting procedure and obtaining images for the article was provided using jupyter notebook `AS-systems-postprocessing.ipynb`.